radiationISGlobal/EPI_CT_Scripts/Read_me_EPICT.txt

 - There must be a main folder for results called "results" together with the other folders.

 - If there is the need to execute a new analysis, copy and paste one of the folders of "analysis_xx" and make the appropriate changes.

 - Create a new folder inside "analysis_xx" called "results".

 - Each folder "analysis_xx" contains :
+    - "Scripts" folder:
 	· script for every outcome to execute.
 		INPUT:  dt1_ef.rds (for example)
 		OUTPUT: "output_filename" that will be saved in the "results" folder of the analysis (determined in "output_path") · f_results_fit_x.r : called in the outcome's scripts.
 Fits the results in a readable table.
 	· gather_results.r : once we have every outcome result in the "result" folder, execute to merge all outcomes results together.
 The resulting excel file will be saved in the main folder "results" 				located out of the "analysis_x" folder.
+    - "Results" folder of the analysis:
+	Were the results of each model are saved.